- BSX Insight

 Exercises for stretching your neck muscles and back muscles will also be discussed.
 We’ll also work on strengthening our core, which will help in providing better support for our necks and backs.

-Proper posture when standing, walking, or running can help reduce stress on the neck muscles, nerves, and can even be beneficial.
+Proper posture when standing, walking, or running can help reduce stress on the neck muscles and nerves and can be beneficial.
 Side cramps can be reduced or eliminated by improving breathing and blood flow.
-Core muscles around the neck, abdomen, back, and core are also strengthened.
+The neck, abdomen, back, and core muscles are also strengthened.

 What to Eat and Drink